 Amongst his accolades, Mr. Kerns was twice the recipient of Media Play #8171's Employee of the Month (May 1998 and August 2001).
 He manages the popular western podcast Dime Library (dimelibrary.com) and the Texas Jack Facebook page (facebook.com/jbomohundro).
 He has had multiple articles about Texas Jack published in The Texas Jack Scout, the triannual publication of the Texas Jack Association.
 His first book, Texas Jack: America's First Cowboy Star, was released on May 1, 2021, from Two Dot Books, followed by a cover story on Texas Jack in the April 2022 issue of Wild West Magazine.

-If, for some strange reason, you're inclined to virtually stalk me (yeah, I wrote all of that other stuff in the third person for some reason), I have profiles on most of the social media sites like Twitter (@mattkerns) and Instagram (@kidcharlem).
+If, for some strange reason, you're inclined to virtually stalk me (yeah, I wrote that other stuff in the third person for some reason), I have profiles on most of the social media sites like Twitter (@mattkerns) and Instagram (@kidcharlem).
 My GoodReads author page can be found here, and my Amazon author page is here.
 Accounts strictly related to my writing and factual history are below.

 The author (far right) on stage with Steely Dan, July 29, 2000